emlearn/emlearn-micropython/paper/paper.md

 Each window is then processed using Fast Fourier Transform (with `emlearn_fft`), to extract the energy at frequencies characteristic of walking and running.
 These features are then classified using a Random Forest Classifier (with `emlearn_trees`).
-The data at the various processing stages is illustrated on a few minutes of data in Fig \autoref{fig:physical_activity_recognition_pipeline}.
+The data at the various processing stages is illustrated on a few minutes of data in \autoref{fig:physical_activity_recognition_pipeline}.

 ![Data pipeline for recognizing physical activities from accelerometer data using emlearn-micropython.](physical_activity_recognition_pipeline.png){#fig:physical_activity_recognition_pipeline width=100% }